grpc/proposal/A27-xds-global-load-balancing.md

 does not specify a port.

-Because we are requesting one specific resource by name, the LDS response should include exactly one `Listener`.
+Because we are requesting one specific resource by name, the LDS response should include at least one `Listener`.
 However, many existing xDS servers do not support requesting one specific resource in LDS, so the gRPC client must be tolerant of servers that may ignore the requested resource name;
 if the server returns multiple resources, the client will look for the one